aaronmedina-dev/vscode-openworkspace/README.md

 - **Colors**: The script uses ANSI color codes to enhance readability.
 You can modify the color codes by changing the variables defined in the script (`RED`, `GREEN`, `BLUE`, etc.).
 - **Workspace Configuration**: Update `vscode_openworkspaces.conf` to add or modify workspaces.

+## Recommendation

+Make this script easier to use:

+   1. Make the script executable

+   2. Create a wrapper function in your shell configuration file (~/.bashrc or ~/.zshrc) to call the script easily

+   3. Use the script anywhere by typiing the command you used in your wrapper.

 ## Troubleshooting